 - The MD5 checksum of this file (computed for instance using the Linux 'md5sum' command) is 032561c6d2351e8c7b31c7aa3ae54db4.

-If you are interested in following the main line of development, use the following Subversion command:
+If you are interested in checking out SPECFEM3D from the CIG repository, use the following git command:

 - SPECFEM3D_Cartesian User Manual